TREES ON THE LAND

 EUROPEAN ECONOMIC AND SOCIAL COMMITTEE

 Our CEO, Cillian Lohan, was selected by his colleagues in the Irish Environmental Network and proposed to the Irish Government as a nominee for the EESC.
-The nomination was accepted and approved by the
+The nomination was accepted and approved by the European Council.
+Cillian got straight to work in this position and proposed the creation of a European Circular Economy Stakeholder Platform.
+This was established, with Cillian as the inaugural chair of their Coordination Group.
+He continues to work regularly to drive the ECESP forward in his monthly meetings as part of the 6 person Steering group with the DG ENV of the European Commission.

 He also became on of two Vice Presidents of the EESC from 2020 – 2023.
 In this time he delivered a new Communication Strategy for EESC, updated audio-visual facilities, established new governance procedures, created a Connecting EU Seminar to connect civil society organisations from all over EU, and hosted a large youth event called Your Europe, Your Say.